kubernetes/kubernetes/docs/proposals/federation.md

       largely independently (different sets of developers, different release schedules etc).
 1. **Administration complexity:** Again, I think that this could be argued both ways.
-Superficially it woud seem that administration of a single Monolithic multi-zone cluster might be simpler by virtue of being only "one thing to manage", however in practise each of the underlying availability zones (and possibly cloud providers) has it's own capacity, pricing, hardware platforms, and possibly bureaucratic boudaries (e.g. "our EMEA IT department manages those European clusters").
+Superficially it would seem that administration of a single Monolithic multi-zone cluster might be simpler by virtue of being only "one thing to manage", however in practise each of the underlying availability zones (and possibly cloud providers) has it's own capacity, pricing, hardware platforms, and possibly bureaucratic boundaries (e.g. "our EMEA IT department manages those European clusters").
 So explicitly allowing for (but not mandating) completely independent administration of each underlying Kubernetes cluster, and the Federation system itself,